timtouch/Revature-Notes/Week 7 Spring Framework/README.md

     - destroy object
     - custom destroy

-### Bean Lifecycle
+### Bean Lifecycle *IMPORTANT*
 ![Spring Bean Lifecycle](https://i.stack.imgur.com/kpcdR.png)
-- Initializing Bean
+1. Initializing Bean
     - beans starts out as empty
-- "populate bean"
+2. "populate bean"
     - With their property values
-- "if BeanNameAware"
+3. "if BeanNameAware"
     - `setBeanName()`
     - This is how it knows what we set as bean names (maybe)
-- "if BeanFactoryAware"
+4. "if BeanFactoryAware"
     - `setBeanFactory()`
-- BeanPostProcessorPreInitialization
+5. BeanPostProcessorPreInitialization
     - If Spring has any other stuff for configuration
     - `afterPropertiesSet()`
         - You can override this method
             - Implement one of the interfaces, and then override it
         - custom methods (optional)
             - Preferred way of doing this
-- BeanPostProcessorPostInitialization
+6. BeanPostProcessorPostInitialization
     - The final clean up stage to finish up the whole process
     - The bean is finally ready
         - This is where you see the bean
-- destroy() is called
+7. destroy() is called
-- call custom destroys
+8. call custom destroys

 ## Spring MVC
 ![Spring MVC](https://terasolunaorg.github.io/guideline/1.0.1.RELEASE/en/_images/RequestLifecycle.png)